Distracted Driving Accident & Injury Attorney in New Orleans, LA

 Louisiana is a fault auto insurance state, which means that drivers retain the right to pursue compensation for damages from the at-fault parties.
 Most of these cases start with an insurance claim against the at-fault party.
 But some cases may progress to filing a lawsuit and going to trial to get compensation.

 Also, if the driver was using his phone or texting when the accident occurred, you may be able to use his phone records to prove fault.
-We can help you recover the appropriate phone records if they are applicable to your case.
+We can help you recover the appropriate phone records if applicable to your case.

-If you can prove the other driver’s negligence, you can recover a wide range of damages including:
+If you can prove the other driver’s negligence, you can recover a wide range of damages, including: